NYRR Sustainability

 Introduction

-At New York Road Runners, our vision is to build healthier lives and stronger communities through the transformative power of running, which also means doing its part to ensure future generations have access to clean air, green spaces, and a healthy world in which to run.
+At New York Road Runners, our vision is to build healthier lives and stronger communities through the transformative power of running, which also means doing our part to ensure future generations have access to clean air, green spaces, and a healthy world in which to be active.

 NYRR Sustainability Pillars